 On July 7, 2011, the Board authorized the establishment of an executive share purchase plan (the "Purchase Plan" or the "ESPP") to provide for mandatory purchases of Common Shares by certain key executives of the Corporation (the "Participants") in order to better align the Participants' financial interests with those of the holders of Common Shares, create ownership focus and build long-term commitment to the Corporation.
-The names of the participants in Fiscal 2018 were Dimitrios Argitis, Monique Bielen, Marie-Soleil Boucher, Vito Calabretta, Brian

-Cosgrove, Stephen Lee, Greg MacNeill, John Mitropoulos and Catherine Sigmar.
-Other eligible participants are Patricia Barry, Peter Brereton, Berty Ho-Wo-Cheong, Mike Kalika and Jason McDermott.
-In sum, there are a total of 15 eligible participants, of which eight participated in Fiscal 2018.
-Additional key executives or managers may be required to join the Purchase Plan as Participants, as may be determined by the Board or the CEO from time to time.
+The names of the participants in Fiscal 2019 were Dimitrios Argitis, Monique Bielen, Marie-Soleil Boucher, Vito Calabretta, Yan Charbonneau, Stephen Lee, Greg MacNeill, John Mitropoulos, Catherine Sigmar and Randy Trimm.
+Other eligible participants are Patricia Barry, Peter Brereton, Berty Ho-Wo-Cheong, Mike Kalika, Laurie McGrath and Jason McDermott.
+In sum, there are a total of 16 eligible participants, of which 10 participants, as may be determined by the Board or the CEO from time to time.

 As of May 1, 2012, each Participant was required to make annual purchases of Common Shares through the facilities of the TSX secondary market having an aggregate purchase price equal to 10% of his or her annual base salary ("Annual Purchases") during the immediately preceding fiscal year (the "Base Salary").
 Annual Purchases must be made within 90 days of May 1 of every fiscal year.
-Each Participant fulfilled his or her Annual Purchase requirement in Fiscal 2018 either through ownership of Common Shares previously purchased which the Participant continues to hold or by making an Annual Purchase in Fiscal 2018.
+Each Participant fulfilled his or her Annual Purchase requirement in Fiscal 2019 either through ownership of Common Shares previously purchased which the Participant continues to hold or by making an Annual Purchase in Fiscal 2019.
 If a Participant joins the Purchase Plan during a fiscal year, he or she has the option of making the first Annual Purchase within 90 days of the first fiscal year following the fiscal year in which he or she became a Participant or within 90 days following the date he or she became a Participant, and Annual Purchases must be made within 90 days of May 1 of every subsequent fiscal year.
-If the Stock Option Plan is approved, each Participant will be allowed to meet its ownership requirement under the Purchase Plan by exercising his or her Options pursuant to the Stock Option Plan or by purchasing Common Shares through the facilities of the TSX.
+Each Participant will be allowed to meet its ownership requirement under the Purchase Plan by exercising his or her Options pursuant to the Stock Option Plan or by purchasing Common Shares through the facilities of the TSX.